bensammwaniki/Awards/README.md

-# Newinsta
+# Awaards

-#### Created By Bensam on 17-10-2021
+#### Created By Bensam on 23-10-2021

 ## Description

-Newinsta is an Instagram web application to showcase pictures and designs. users can create accounts and can be allowed to comment on other users' images.
-Users are also allowed to search images by name.
-This application allows users to like pictures.
+This is an application that allows its user to save post data/webpages and their links and allow other users to rate them.
+The user can rate them depending on several areas eg design,usability and content.

 ## Setup Requirements